-Our study continues this line of work and sheds light on how the local spatial context can be defined and leveraged 476 in tree-level structural trait predictions (i.e., DBH), making a case for AGB estimates.
-The analysis shows that there 477 is an optimal range to computing neighborhood metrics.
-In the case of the monoculture forest studied here, this 478 corresponded to a 40 m range distance, based on the spatial autocorrelation of tree heights.
-Further, we found 479 that the predictive power of context-based metrics is sensitive to context extent (i.e., the distance at which such 480 metrics are calculated).
-This observation indicates that considering context based on plot-level metrics retrieved from 481 artificially bounded units (plot-level metrics, as in [29, 30, 31]) may be seen as a suboptimal approach [116].
-Likewise, 482 in the light of this observation, and in line with recent studies [117], determining the significant contextual extent 483 of individual functional traits based on fixed pixel-size [118] appears to be a subpar technique.
-Therefore, future 484 forest research would probably benefit from including context-awareness determined by spatial association of tree 485 traits, bearing in mind that context-detection is trait-dependent and may vary depending on dataset source (e.g., 486 spatial autocorrelation as a function of distance is sensitive to CHM segmentation quality) and method applied (e.g., 487 delineation of tree assemblages varied slightly between local Moran's I_i , and SL_i , as we show in Figure 5, a and b).
-488 The motivation for our study has been to introduce more quantifiable terms to ecological reasoning and to propose a 489 standardized method of incorporating context-awareness into AGB research.
-The method proposed is conceived for 490 a RS framework.
-Since we do not make use of external data sources but, on the contrary, every predictor is native to 491 the UAV-LiDAR dataset, it is readily transferable.
-492
+Our study continues this line of work and sheds light on how the local spatial context can be defined and leveraged 523 in tree-level structural trait predictions (i.e. DBH), making a case for AGB estimates.
+The analysis shows that there is 524 an optimal range to computing neighborhood metrics.
+In the case of the spruce forest studied here, this corresponded 525 to a 40 m range distance, based on the spatial autocorrelation of tree heights.
+Further, we found that the predictive 526 power of context-based metrics is sensitive to context extent (i.e. the distance at which such metrics are calculated).
+527 This observation indicates that considering context based on plot-level metrics retrieved from artificially bounded 528 units (plot-level metrics, as in [20, 21, 22]) may be seen as a suboptimal approach [112].
+Likewise, in the light of 529 this observation, and in line with recent studies [113], determining the significant contextual extent of individual 530 functional traits based on fixed pixel-size [114] appears to be a subpar technique.
+Therefore, future forest research 531 would probably benefit from including context-awareness determined by spatial association of tree traits, bearing in 532 mind that context-detection is trait-dependent and may vary depending on dataset source (e.g. spatial autocorrelation 533 as a function of distance is sensitive to CHM segmentation quality) and method applied (e.g. delineation of tree 534 assemblages varied slightly between local Moran's I_i , and SL_i , as we show in Figure 5, a and b).
+The motivation for 535 our study has been to introduce more quantifiable terms to ecological reasoning and to propose a standardized method 536 of incorporating context-awareness into AGB research.
+The method proposed is conceived for a fully integrated RS 537 framework.
+Since we do not make use of external data sources but, on the contrary, every predictor is native to the 538 UAV-LiDAR dataset, and we do not use understory vegetation metrics, the method may be readily transferable.
+539

-Lastly, we note that RS studies usually define the optimal scale of analysis as a trade-off between the observational 493 extent (i.e., area surveyed) and the unit resolution (i.e., pixel size) [117].
-Also, in ecological research, it is common 494 to subsample datasets using natural subregions based on ancillary ecological criteria (i.e., ecoregions, conservation 495 status) [4].
-Conversely, here we defined the range of influence of context-based metrics (i.e., the boundaries of tree 496 neighborhoods) using a dataset-native approach, based entirely on the spatial association of individual tree traits.
-497 This permitted us to determine the context of influence unhampered by the RS technique and not using external data 498 sources.
-In computer vision studies that investigate contextual learning, image analyses typically do not assume a 400 specific optimal scale [119, 120], such as in geographic analysis [121].
-In this study, local context was defined based 500 on the spatial association of a real physical attribute of the target objects (i.e., tree height), and not defined by an 501 artificially bounded unit (e.g., pixel size [118] or plot size) so that the resulting distance (i.e., 40 m) could be considered 502 informative of the forest ecosystem.
-503
+Lastly, we note that RS studies usually define the optimal scale of analysis as a trade-off between the observational 540 extent (i.e. area surveyed) and the unit resolution (i.e. pixel size) [113].
+Also, in ecological research, it is common 541 to subsample datasets using natural subregions based on ancillary ecological criteria (i.e. ecoregions, conservation 542 status) [12].
+Conversely, here we defined the range of influence of context-based metrics (i.e. the boundaries of 543 tree neighborhoods) using a dataset-native approach, based entirely on the spatial association of individual tree traits.
+544 This permitted us to determine the context of influence unhampered by the RS technique and not using external 545 data sources.
+In computer vision studies that investigate contextual learning, image analyses typically do not assume 546 a specific optimal scale [115, 116], such as in geographic analysis [117].
+In this study, local context was defined 547 based on the spatial association of a real physical attribute of the target objects (i.e. tree height), and not defined 548 by an artificially bounded unit (e.g. pixel size [114] or plot size) so that the resulting distance could be considered 549 informative of the forest ecosystem.

-504 4.3 | Tree Assemblages
+551 4.3 | Tree Assemblages